 (7) Rendering determinations under the Standards of Ethical Conduct with respect to awards, honorary degrees, prohibited gifts, conflicts of interest, impartiality, and other matters requiring a disposition by an "agency ethics official" and/or an "agency designee";

-(8) Assessing information provided by employees or others to ascertain the application of the conflict of interest statutes and regulations and resolving actual potential conflicts or the appearance of a loss of impartiality;
+(8) Assessing information provided by employees or others to ascertain the application of the conflict of interest statutes and regulations and resolving actual or potential conflicts or the appearance of a loss of impartiality;

 (9) Developing and maintaining an education and training program regarding ethics, political activity, and related topics;

 (10) Enforcing ethics laws, standards of ethical conduct, and related provisions through criminal investigatory referrals and/or administrative sanctions; and

 (11) Ensuring that ethics requirements are not by any advisory committee and committee managers assigned to your agency component.
 This includes managing the financial disclosure reporting system, identifying conflicting interests, assessing impartiality concerns, ensuring ethics training, and preparing disqualification statements, waivers, or authorizations for committee members.